These Peanut Butter Caramel Cookies with Chocolate Chips are soft chewy peanut butter cookies studded with chocolate chips and filled with caramel.

 Why You Will Love This Recipe

-- These caramel peanut butter cookies combine three of the best ingredients peanut butter, chocolate, and a gooey caramel center.
+- These Caramel Peanut Butter Cookies combine three of the best ingredients peanut butter, chocolate, and a gooey caramel center.

-- Like most chocolate chip cookies these amazing cookies freeze really well.
+- Like most chocolate chip cookies these amazing cookies freeze well.
 Mix up a batch and freeze them so that you can enjoy a freshly baked cookie or two anytime.

 Why Are These Cookies Nicknamed Sumbitch Cookies?

 It is from the TV show "How I Met Your Mother."
 Which is where I got the inspiration to bake these cookies.
-By the way, if you haven't seen this show before you should really check it out.
-It is one of my absolute favorites.

 In the final season episode, The Locket (S9E1), Tracy Mosby (Cristin Milioti), Ted's future wife, calms an agitated Lily Aldrin (Alyson Hannigan) by offering her a cookie when they meet on the train to Farhampton.
 Both women, unknown to each other, dubbed the cookies “sumbitches” because the combination of peanut butter, chocolate chips, and caramel was so good.

 Bread Flour: Bread Flour has a higher protein content which results in a chewier cookie.
+For accuracy, the best way to measure the flour is by using a digital kitchen scale.

 Butter: Room temperature butter is easier to cream together with the sugar.
 I use unsalted butter.
-If you only have salted butter you will need to omit the salt in the recipe.
-There is about ¼ teaspoon of salt per stick of salted butter.
+If you only have salted butter you will need to reduce the salt in the recipe to ยผ teaspoon.
+There is about ยผ teaspoon of salt per stick of salted butter.

 Creamy Peanut Butter: Smooth peanut butter replaces some of the butter in these cookies to add its nutty salty flavor.
+Stick with brands like Jif or Skippy.
+I don't suggest using natural peanut butter (the kind you have to stir back together when it separates.)

 Brown and White Sugar: This recipe uses both types of sugar.
 The brown sugar adds moisture while the white sugar helps the cookie dough spread while it is baking.